 Before you say yes to a fire pit request, remember to obtain all the information you need to make an informed decision.
-In what follows, we will converse about some of the pros and cons of allowing fire pits on your rental properties and also a few essential things to consider before responding to a tenant’s request for one.
+In what follows, we will converse about some of the pros and cons of allowing fire pits on your rental properties, as well as a few essential things to consider before responding to a tenant’s request for one.

 It’s Just Good Business

 Maybe the biggest incentive to allow a fire pit at your rental is because it will probably make your tenant happy.
 Also, happy tenants are good for your business.
 Productive communication is the foundation of owning successful rental properties.
 Definitely, you also need to set clear limits for your tenant not to try to take advantage of your goodwill.
-However, it may be worth thinking if a fire pit in the backyard keeps them in your rental longer.
+However, it may be worth thinking about whether a fire pit in the backyard will keep them in your rental longer.

 The Downsides